The teampowering ARIES

 Ecosystem Services Professor

 I am Professor at Nagoya University and at the Institute of Materials and Systems for Sustainability (IMaSS).
-My work mainly focuses on Ecosystem Services Mapping and Assessment, and Renewable Energy –mini-hydro power, biomass, geothermal power, etc.– related issues.
+My work focuses on Ecosystem Services Mapping and Assessment, and Renewable Energy related issues.
 I also manage the Environmental Symbiosis and Ecology System Cooperation Laboratory under the Civil and Environmental Engineering department, Graduate School of Engineering, Nagoya University.
 I majored in Energy and Environmental Assessment and Policy, including Ecosystem Services Mapping.

-I am an Ecosystem Services Modeller at BC3, and enthusiastic about using models that help us better understand nature and, thus, promote its conservation.
-I am a Mathematics graduate from the Autonomous University of Barcelona, with a PhD in Astrophysics by the University of Alicante and I hold a master’s degree in Agro- and Ecosystems Engineering by the University of Leuven.
-I have worked as a software developer in Innovalia for the elaboration of quality-control reports in the field of industrial metrology; and Lantek, developing algorithms to minimize the use of metal sheet material in the manufacturing process.
+Ángel Giménez is a Mathematics graduate from the Autonomous University of Barcelona, with a PhD in Astrophysics from the University of Alicante and he holds a master’s degree in Agro- and Ecosystems Engineering from the University of Leuven.
+He worked as a software developer at Innovalia and Lantek, developing algorithms to minimize the use of metal sheet material in the manufacturing process.

 Dave Batker is the Executive Director of Earth Economics, a non-profit he founded in 1998 that applies ecological economics to land use planning and policy around the globe.